Ancient Celtic warfare: Infantry and cavalry

 The famous Celtic shield found at Battersea likely used for ceremonial purposes.

 Tacitus wrote that the strength of the Celts lay in their infantry, which proved true in many of the early encounters and engagements between the Celts and their Greco-Roman contemporaries.
-While Celtic Infantry tactics and equipment varied greatly from group to group, they did have some core commonalities.
+While Celtic infantry tactics and equipment varied greatly from group to group, they did have some core commonalities.
 The average Celtic warrior was equipped with a large oblong shield, javelins and a spear, and the wealthier warriors also carried a sword.
-While it might initially appear from Classical sources such as Polybius that the equipment of the Celts as a whole was relatively simple and generally inferior, the truth is far more complex, as the adoption of Celtic equipment and technology by many of their Classical contemporaries after engagements with the Celts presents a different picture.
+While it might initially appear from Classical sources, such as Polybius, that the equipment of the Celts was, as a whole, relatively simple and generally inferior, the adoption of Celtic equipment and technology by many of their Classical contemporaries after engagements with the Celts presents a different picture.

 Roman Denarius coin, on the left: Depiction of a Gallic captive with a typical Celtic shield behind.
 On the right: Two warriors on a war chariot, one driving, holding whip in right hand and reins in left, and the other, facing backwards, holding shield in left hand and brandishing spear in right.

-Celtic arms and armor were in fact highly advanced, as the Celts were renowned master Iron workers in the Hallstatt, La Tène cultures and in the province of Noricum.
-The Celts were described by classical writers such as Livy and Florus as fighting as hordes like "wild beasts".
+Celtic arms and armor were in fact highly advanced, as the Celts were renowned master iron workers in the Hallstatt and La Tène cultures, and in the province of Noricum.
+The Celts were described by classical writers, such as Livy and Florus, as fighting as hordes like "wild beasts".
 Julius Caesar contradicts these sources in his descriptions of battles against Gallic tribes in Commentaries on the Gallic Wars.
-Caesar speaks of continental Celts fighting in an organized fashion, even forming a Phalanx or Testudo like formation as defense against advancing cavalry.
-This heavily contrasts the enduring image of the unorganized naked Celtic barbarian, as depicted by other Greco-Roman sources.
+Caesar speaks of continental Celts fighting in an organized fashion, even forming a Phalanx or Testudo-like formation as defense against advancing cavalry.
+This contrasts the enduring image of the unorganized naked Celtic barbarian, as depicted by other Greco-Roman sources.